Mohammed-El-Nabulsi/single-electron-transistor/docs/source/rates.rst

-from group  2: array of coefficients-matrices, where each matrix represents a two-particle-state in the product-basis, array of energy-eigenvalues of two-particle-states in the same order as the array of coefficient-matrices
+from group  2: array of coefficients-matrices, where each matrix represents a two-particle-state in the product-basis, array of energy-eigenvalues of two-particle-states in the same order as the array of coefficient-matrices tunnel-potential in the form of an array

 from group  3: function that gives us the transmission-coefficients

-from main: temperature, chemical potential L&R, tunnel-potential in form of an array
+from main: temperature, chemical potential L&R

 our output: